 If you aren't an educated and/or experienced tech person, a lot of question marks may pop up in your mind while looking at these two terms: Lean and Agile.
-Even if you are technology proficient, you may wonder what the difference between these two really is.
+Even if you are technically proficient, you may wonder what the difference between these two really is.
 No worries, we are here to help you.

 Both Lean and Agile are methodologies.